Xenios7/Healthcare-Booking/README.md

 - **API:** https://github.com/Xenios7/Healthcare-Booking-Api
 - **Web:** https://github.com/Xenios7/Healthcare-Booking-Frontend

 > Looking for implementation details?
 See each repo’s README.
-This hub is the product page + one-command run.
+This hub is the product page.

 ---